bitcoinscalinglabs/bitcoin-ipc/docs/specs/architecture.md

 - withdraw()
 - get_checkpoint()

-As the Subnet Simulator is the only point in the architecture where the `SubnetState` is help, it is responsible to returning the state to be checkpointed.
+As the Subnet Simulator is the only point in the architecture where the `SubnetState` is help, it is responsible to return the state to be checkpointed.
 This is facilitated by the `get_checkpoint()` method.

 ## Relayer
 It is responsible for monitoring all IPC subnets and relaying necessary information to bitcoin.